MouadLo/malify-fullstack-app/README.md

 # malify-fullstack-mern

 - Setup Authentication with Google OAuth
 - Add user to MongoDB
+- Developing the Client Side using React
+- Handling Payments with Stripe